-If you don’t want to take the Staten Island Ferry and instead want to make your way direction to Brooklyn (your day 5 destination) check out the Slice of Brooklyn Pizza Tours.
+If you don’t want to take the Staten Island Ferry and instead want to make your way directly to Brooklyn (your day 5 destination) check out the Slice of Brooklyn Pizza Tours.
 If you want to get a sense of Brooklyn and the pizza culture of New York, this is a great tour.

 We hopped on a bus and enjoyed sightseeing through Brooklyn while stopping at iconic pizza shops like Grimaldi’s in DUMBO and L&B Spumoni Gardens in Bensonhurst.
 The tour let us sample, Neapolitan and Sicilian-style pizzas.
 Plus, we saw movie locations from some of the most iconic New York movie settings like Saturday Night Fever and Goodfellas.

 If you have another day in New York, or if it is a second or third visit.
-Check out a few of these off the beaten path destinations on your own.
+Check out a few of these off-the-beaten-path destinations on your own.

 Walk Across the Brooklyn Bridge

 When you make your way back to Manhattan, it’s time to make your way to Brooklyn.
 One of the most iconic things to do in New York is to walk across the Brooklyn Bridge.
-It is a 20 minute walk from the terminal to the Brooklyn Bridge and this is a perfect time to head over to Brooklyn for the best views of the New York City skyline and a chance to explore a new neighborhood.
+It is a 20-minute walk from the terminal to the Brooklyn Bridge and this is a perfect time to head over to Brooklyn for the best views of the New York City skyline and a chance to explore a new neighborhood.

 It is a busy commuting hub and you’ll be sharing it with cyclists, and people out for a run as well as tourists and families.
 At 2km (1.2 miles) long, it’s an easy walk.